355W/AFP_igemTJ2025/README.md

 ## Download Options:
 Download all prediction results as a `CSV` file with details including sequence names, lengths, probabilities, and predictions.

+# Contributing
+We welcome contributions!
+Please contact us first to discuss changes you’d like to make.
+To get started:

+Fork the repository.
+Make your changes.
+Create a pull request.
+Invite us to review your changes.

+# Authors and acknowledgment
+The project was developed by:

+Yanwen Li
+Fengyuan Liu
+Renkui Wen